-The Center for Marine Resource Studies is now offering PADI Advanced Open Water certification course to Open Water certified summer students!
-The certification takes place during the first two weeks of Session II.
+The Center for Marine Resource Studies offers PADI Open Water Diver certification to Session I students.
 The course is taught by the Center’s Dive Safety Officer and assisted by PADI Divemasters.
 The PADI Advanced Open Water Diver course is offered to certified divers during Session II.

 Note: It is not necessary to use SCUBA to participate in the program; many students choose to snorkel only.
 Divers and snorkelers must bring their own SCUBA and snorkeling equipment, and the certification courses are offered at an additional cost.
 Weights and tanks are provided on-site at no cost.
 Please contact the SFS Admissions Office if you have any questions.

 The SFS Center for Marine Resource Studies, located just steps from a crystal clear ocean laboratory, is adjacent to Cockburn Harbour, a town of about 1,200 residents.
 Our self- contained field station sits 40 feet above the water looking directly out to sea.
 Within a three-mile radius are coral reefs, barrier islands, mangroves, seagrass beds, and carbonate platform flats offering abundant snorkel and dive sites.
 The facility has a dining area, kitchen, classroom, computer room, and a veranda with spectacular island and ocean views.
 Students share living quarters in two residence wings.
 We are fully equipped for marine operations with access to docks, motorboats, an air compressor, and plenty of tanks and weights for SCUBA diving.